SAP-archive/teched2021-ANA260/exercises/Section 1 - Creating Your First Story/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

-🚩In this exercise, we will create...

-As a business analyst for the BestRun company, we are interested in a business intelligence dashboard to utilize our finance and shipping data to guide business decision making.
+🚩As a business analyst for the BestRun company, we are interested in a business intelligence dashboard to utilize our finance and shipping data to guide business decision making.
 We can do this by creating a story.

 1. Click **Create Your First Story**